Is Your Company Culture Increasing Employee Motivation?

-For example: you might expect the culture of two banking firms to reflect one another more closely than the cultures of a banking firm, a West Coast startup, and a fast food chain.
+For example: you might expect the culture of two banking firms to reflect one another more closely than the cultures of a banking firm, a venture-backed startup, and a fast food chain.

 Despite their many dissimilarities though, the fast food chain, startup, and banking firms might authentically share the value of employee empowerment, while the other banking firm applies a command-and-control leadership style.

 Leadership is Crucial

 Why is leadership important to employee motivation--shouldn’t employees naturally be motivated by their salary and benefits?

 Your compensation package is important, but in comparison to other motivational factors, it’s table stakes.
 Good employees have the luxury of choice, and if you don’t think they’re receiving (or entertaining) enticing offers from other organizations, you’re probably wrong.